 5.31 Lamps installed on a vehicle which is approved according to this Regulation and approved for one or more replaceable light source categories according to UN Regulations Nos.
 37, 99 or 128, shall be fitted with light sources approved according to these light source categories only.

-This requirement does not concern light source modules, LED modules and non-replaceable light sources, except for when they are required to be approved by the applicable UN Regulation.
+This requirement does not concern light source modules and non-replaceable light sources, except for when they are required to be approved by the applicable UN Regulation.

 …

 6.2.7.4.
-One additional light source or one or more LED module(s), located inside the dipped-beam headlamps or in a lamp (except the main-beam headlamp) grouped or reciprocally incorporated with the respective dipped-beam headlamps, may be activated to produce bend lighting, provided that the horizontal radius of curvature of the trajectory of the centre of gravity of the vehicle is 500 m or less.
+One or more additional light source(s) or one or more light source module(s), located inside the passing-beam headlamps or in a lamp (except the driving-beam headlamp) grouped or reciprocally incorporated with the respective passing-beam headlamps, may be activated to produce bend lighting, provided that the horizontal radius of curvature of the trajectory of the centre of gravity of the vehicle is 500 m or less.
 This may be demonstrated by the manufacturer by calculation or by other means accepted by the Type Approval Authority.

 …